- 2foodtrippers Strasbourg Food Guide

 Wondering where to eat in Strasbourg France?
 Options for the best restaurants range from casual eateries to Michelin Star rated establishments.
-We ate at a variety, and the following win our votes for the best places to eat in Strasbourg France.
+We ate at a variety of Strasbourg restaurants and the following win our votes for the best places to eat in Strasbourg France.

 Au Pont Corbeau

 Possibly the best restaurant in Strasbourg France, Christophe Andt’s Au Pont Corbeau is a 30 year stalwart in the Strasbourg France food scene.
 The rustic Strasbourg restaurant, loved by such luminary chefs as Jean-George Vongerichten, serves the epitome of Alsatian comfort food with its choucroute garnie stealing the show.
 This dish is not for the dainty diner with its generous servings of salted bacon, smoked bacon, smoked sausage and knack de Strasbourg.
 The monstrous dish typifies the hearty cuisine of Alsace and yes, it is a showstopper, but the jambonneau grill separates this homey tavern from many others.
 The pork knuckle, with its perfectly braised flesh and crispy, crackly skin, melted in our mouths and stole our hearts with every bite.
 Paired with a pichet of Sylvaner wine, our meal was like the blue heavens that occupy the sky above the nearby Vosges Mountains.

 Au Pont Corbeau (€€) is located at 21 Quai Saint-Nicolas, 67000 Strasbourg, France.
 The restaurant is listed in Le Fooding Guide and has been awarded Michelin’s Bib Gourmand designation.

 Hip, centrally located Binchstub takes flammekueche, a traditional Alsatian specialty also known as tart flambée, to the next level.
 If you’re wondering what to eat in Strasbourg, eating a flammekueche should be on the top of your list.
 Locals line up for a seat to order two things – flammekueche and wine.
 Toppings like slabs of Munster cheese, pear and arugula keep these pies fresh and funky.
 If you love thin crust pizza, then you will adore this version, a definite must eat in Strasbourg.